AnomalyInnovations/serverless-bundle/README.md

     caching: true                   # Enable Webpack caching
     stats: false                    # Don't print out any Webpack output
     linting: true                   # Enable linting as a part of the build process
+    generateStatsFile: false        # Creates a stats file that could be fed into bundle analyzing tools, more below
     disableForkTsChecker: false     # Disable the ForkTsChecker plugin, more below
     tsConfig: "tsconfig.json"       # Path to your 'tsconfig.json', if it's not in the root
     forceInclude:                   # Optional list of NPM packages that need to be included